RanRhoads84/debgpt7.8-with-vectorDB/README.md

 * `/reset`: clear the context.
 So you can start a new conversation without quiting.

 #### Ex2.
-Special MapReduce Question Answering for Any Length Context
+Special MapReduce Prompt Composer for Any Length Context

 Generally, LLMs have a limited context length.
 If you want to ask a question regarding a very long context, you can split the context into multiple parts, and extract the relevant information from each part.
 Then, you can ask the LLM to answer the question based on the extracted information.

 We have implemented it as a special feature in the `debgpt` tool.
 You can use this functionality through the `--mapreduce|-x` argument.
-We need the `--ask|-A` argument to tell LLM what kind of question we want to ask so it can extract the right information.
-If `--ask|-A` is not provided, the tool will simply assume that you want to summarize the provided information.

 ```
 debgpt -Hx <any-file-directory> -A <your-question>